St. Lucia Restaurant Guide

 Martha's Tables

-The charming yellow walls and welcoming tables at Martha’s are charming and give a genuine Soufriere local feel.
+The charming yellow walls and welcoming tables at Martha’s provide a genuine Soufriere local feel.
 Don’t be fooled by her no-frills, homemade meals because her authentic cuisine is one of the most popular lunch spots on the island.
 It’s ideal location near Jalousie Plantation situates Martha’s Tables on a World Heritage Site under the famous Piton Mountains overlooking the Caribbean.
 Don’t leave Martha’s before trying her pan-fried pork chop in creole sauce with her heaping portions of delicious sides.

 Fedo’s